 A 15 year old girl in South Sudan is more likely to die during childbirth than to complete her education.

 20 years of civil war has left South Sudan with great needs and nowhere is this more evident than in the area of health.
-1 in 7 children will die before their fifth birthday, usually from preventable diseases such as diarrhoea, pneumonia and malaria and maternal mortality is one of the highest in the world: 1 in 28 women die giving birth.
+1 in 7 children will die before their fifth birthday, usually from preventable diseases such as diarrhoea, pneumonia and malaria.
+Maternal mortality is one of the highest in the world: 1 in 28 women die giving birth.

-There is an urgent need to address this lack of basic healthcare and, though the challenge is great, we have begun to support and implement three projects which we hope will have a dramatic impact.
+There is an urgent need to address this lack of basic healthcare.
+Though the challenge is great, we have begun to support and implement three projects which we hope will have a dramatic impact.

 1. Women and Children

 AID’s healthcare projects focus on improvements that will benefit women and children as we believe this is the most effective way to improve health for all.
-If mothers are kept alive and healthy then families are looked after and child mortality is dramatically reduced.
+If mothers are in good health, families are cared for and child mortality is dramatically reduced.

 2. Training Health Workers

-The Government of South Sudan (GoSS) has found that one of the key obstacles to improving healthcare in the country is a lack of trained staff.
+One of the key obstacles to improving healthcare in South Sudan is a lack of trained staff.
 There are fewer than 190 doctors in the whole country, serving a population of 9 million.
-This means that less than 50% of the population has access to healthcare within 10km.
-AID is supporting the International Christian Medical and Dental Association (ICMDA), who are training more health workers to increase the proportion of the population that has access to quality healthcare.
+This means that less than 50% of the population has access to healthcare within 10km of their homes.
+AID has supported the training of health workers to increase the proportion of the population that has access to quality healthcare.
 AID support Doctor’s Anil and Shalini Cherian in their running of the Jonglei Health Sciences Institute (JHSI).
 This was previously the National Institute of Health Sciences (NHSI), Uganda.
 However, the facility was able to move back to South Sudan and reopen in March 2019 after tensions in South Sudan lessened considerably.

 3. Working with Communities